Design lies at the very heart of organizational communication.

 Saves time & energy

-The simplicity that a creative design process offers helps everyone involved saves the time, energy, and resources that’d have been wasted putting out fires, changing plans halfway, etc. It’s always easier focusing your strengths when you have a blueprint everyone adheres to.
+The simplicity that a creative design process offers helps everyone involved saves the time, energy, and resources that’d have been wasted putting out fires, changing plans halfway, etc. It’s always easier to focus on your strengths when you have a blueprint everyone adheres to.

 Imagine a situation where a designer gets an email to rework a logo without adequate information as to why exactly.
 The designer now starts a thread asking what exactly they’re supposed to change before even getting started on the design task.
 Managing design requests makes it easy for stakeholders to convey all the information their lower counterparts need to get their job done.